-You might have written sentences that are precise and clear, that target the audience, that contain predominantly active verbs, and that are concise, However, if those sentences do not connect, that writing will not succeed.
+You might have written sentences that are precise and clear, that target the audience, that contain predominantly active verbs, and that are concise, However, if those sentences do not connect, the writing will not succeed.
 This lesson teaches you an important strategy to have your sentences connect.
-In essence, that strategy calls on you to begin each new sentence in a way that connects with the one before.
-To make such connections, you need an array of sentence openers that can move details of what, where, when, why, and how to the front of the sentence.
-If you are uncomfortable with grammatical terms such as prepositional phrase, dependent clause, or infinitive phrase, you should review Appendix A (Essence of Grammar) before beginning this lesson..
+Note that if you are uncomfortable with grammatical terms such as prepositional phrase or dependent clause, you should review Appendix A before beginning this lesson.
+(24 Minutes)

-Connecting Your Ideas (Part 1): This film discusses a strategy for connecting ideas (sentences) in engineering and science.
+2. Connecting Your Ideas: Transitional Phrases.
+This film discusses important transitional phrases for connecting your ideas (sentences) in engineering and science.

-Connecting Your Ideas (Part 3): This film discusses advanced sentence openers for connecting your ideas (sentences) in scientific writing.
+5. Connecting Your Sentences: Advanced Sentence Openers.
+This film discusses advanced sentence openers for connecting your ideas (sentences) in scientific writing.

-For the academic year 2019-2020, we are collecting comments, criticisms, and suggestions for the films, text, exercises, and quizzes of each lesson on scientific writing.
-To help us assess your input, would please let us know whether you are a student, professional, or faculty member, what your discipline is, and what your institution is?
+Please feel free to provide comments, questions, criticisms, and suggestions for the films, text, and quizzes of each lesson on scientific writing.
+To help us understand your input, would please let us know what your discipline is and whether you are a student, professional, or faculty member?